FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 [Pod disruption budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/)
-are a good idea to prevent simultaneous disruption to many components in a cluster, particularly during the upgrade of nodepools in public clouds.
+are a good idea to prevent simultaneous disruption to many components in a cluster, particularly during the upgrade of node pools in public clouds.
 The operator does not yet create these automatically.
 To aid in creation of PDBs the operator preferentially selects coordinators from just storage pods, then if there are not enough storage pods, or the storage pods are not spread across